-The Cameron Lakeshore is a wonderful, scenic stroll for a warm summer day.
+The Cameron Lake Hike is a wonderful, scenic stroll for a warm summer day.
 With constant views of the lake, beach, and Mount Custer at nearly every point of this beautiful, easy shoreline walk, this is pure nirvana.

-The path runs along the western shore of the lake and is level, short, and very scenic.
-It’s a wonderful option for young and old alike.
-From the parking lot, head toward the dock.
-Turn down the path that branches to the right.
-Initially, picnic tables line the walkway, and on a warm day all of them will be in use.
+The Cameron Lake Trail runs along the western shore of the lake and is level, short, and very scenic.
+It’s a wonderful option for hikers of all ages.
+From the parking lot, head toward the dock andturn down the path that branches to the right.
+Initially, picnic tables line the walkway, and on a warm day, all of them will be in use.
 You will soon leave the crowds behind as you continue on.

-The trail enters the shelter of the forest, but it hugs the shoreline.
-You’ll have excellent lake views while enjoying the shade.
-The boardwalks and a well-maintained trail provide excellent walking.
+The trail enters the shelter of the forest as it hugs the shoreline and you will have excellent views of the lake while enjoying the shade.
+The boardwalks and a well-maintained trail, provide excellent walking conditions.
 The trail only occasionally leaves the shoreline, allowing for constant sweeping views.

-At 1.8km the path ends at an interpretive viewing platform.
-A beaten path from the trail to the lakeshore provides the closest view on foot of the dominant peak on the south end of the lake: Mount Custer in Glacier National Park, Montana.
+At 1.8 km the Cameron Lake Hike ends at an interpretive viewing platform.
+A well worn path from the trail to the lakeshore provides the closest view on foot of the dominant peak on the south end of the lake: Mount Custer in Glacier National Park, Montana.
 Be sure to scan the lower slopes for grizzlies.